 Last mile delivery strategies for fleets

-With this shift, though, comes a whole new set of supply chain considerations for businesses.
-How do you put in place infrastructure that allows you to get your goods to consumers with competitive costs, timings, and customer satisfaction?
-That’s the challenge a lot of businesses are facing, and perhaps the most complex part of that supply chain problem is the last mile of delivery, which is exactly what we’re going to explore today.
+This is the challenge many businesses are still facing, and perhaps the most complex part of that supply chain problem is the last mile of delivery, which is exactly what we’re going to explore today.

 What is first mile and last mile delivery?